 Tuba Christmas – Midtown East

-Five hundred tuba players toot holiday songs on the iconic ice-skating rink.
+It's the 41st anniversary of this kooky concert featuring 500 tuba players tooting holiday songs on the iconic ice-skating rink.
 It's truly a sight to behold...and hear.
-This offbeat concert is always crowded, but if you show up around 12:30pm instead, you can catch their rehearsal and avoid the hordes.
+While this official performance is always crowded, if you show up at 12:30pm you can catch their rehearsal and avoid the hordes.

 Klez for Kids – Lower East Side

-The seven guiding principles of Kwanzaa are celebrated at this vibrant annual festival.
-Buy traditional gifts and special food at the international marketplace, and enjoy amazing music, dance and storytelling under the museum's big blue whale.
+The seven guiding principles of Kwanzaa are celebrated at this vibrant annual festival at the American Museum of Natural History.
+Savion Glover, the Tap Dance Kid, will make his museum debut and encourage families to move with the beat.
+Buy traditional gifts and special food at the international marketplace, and enjoy a film screening under museum's big blue whale.

 Three Kings Day Parade – East Harlem